Rendering inhabitable the nonhuman temporality of the digital (culture)

 “The Internet Is Filling Up Because Indians Are Sending Millions of ‘Good Morning!’
 Texts”

 “Facebook reveals news feed experiment to control emotions”

-My goal is to create an analytical space hosting series of temporalizations at different scale and compose theoretically or genealogically informed montages to articulate compressed and accelerated temporality of digital platforms and interactions.
+My goal is to create an analytical space hosting series of temporalizations at different scale and compose theoretically informed montages in order to allow critical look at the unprecedented texture of the new media.

 A few brushstrokes of the landscape:

 Digital culture opened up new possibilities of experiencing time.
 By complicating linear narrative of acceleration, famously put by Marx as the annihilation of space by time, I argue in my project that the past have become the material of emerging forms of recollection that are rhythmic as in the popular form of #TBT (Throwback Thursdays), future have become political site of calculation as expected population behavior is increasingly put under the sway of algorithmic prediction and present is immensely expanded and networked due to the decentralized and distributed formations of feeds based on the algorithmic capacity to produce singular timelines for each user.